 If you believe this, please use Siri.
 (No, Siri, no!
 I said check the Warriors score.
 I did NOT say call my mother-in-law.)

 On a serious note, we see AI more as "augmented intelligence" than "artificial intelligence" -- technology that augments people.
 Someday, researchers may invent general intelligence and displace humans, but that day is neither today nor tomorow.

 Until then, AI can empower individuals by sparking creativity and automating drudgery.
-Those who dismiss machine learning overlook how much reptition occurs in human jobs and the creative process, including art and programming.
+Those who dismiss machine learning overlook how much reptition mars the creative process and human jobs, including art and programming.

 Analyze your work activities.
-How many of them are boring and mundane?
+How many of them are boring?
 If your company hired a junior person to perform those tasks, even 30% of them, freeing you to focus on more meaningful tasks, would you want this?
-This is AI's dazzling promise.
+Welcome to AI's dazzling promise.